tngan/samlify/docs/advance.md

 + Metadata distribution
 + Configuration of Identity/Service Provider w/o metadata

-If you have ideas and want more examples, please don't be hesitate to create an issue in our Github repository.
+If you have ideas and want more examples, please don't hesitate to create an issue in our Github repository.